peihongx/PHI-696/Project-3/Peihong_Karl_Project_3_50375781.md

 (a) Although **"has substance added"** is listed as irreflexive, but it should not be so.
 That is, in some cases, a physical entity can have itself as substance added to it.
 For example, a portion of water can be added to itself at some time.
 Similarly, **"has substance removed"** should not be irreflexive, either because we can always remove the same amount of water from itself.

+(b) Although **"aligned with"** is listed as transitive, but it should not be so.
+Suppose that we have three different quadrilateral objects A, B, and C. A is aligned with B because of their alighed long sides, and B is aligned with C because of their aligned short sides, but A is not thus aligned with C because neither their long nor short sides are not aligned with each other.

-(b) Although **"end after"** is listed as transitive, but it should not be so.
+Another funny example: Although **"end after"** is listed as transitive, but it should not be so.
 A possible counterexample can be found in a spacetime circle: The event of Jack's killing his grandfather ends after the event of his shooting, and the latter ends after the event of his returning to the past.
-However, the event of Jack's killing his grandfather does not end after the event of his returning to the past. (paradox of time travel)

-Similarly, **"before"** should not be transitive, either.
+However, the event of Jack's killing his grandfather does not end after the event of his returning to the past.
+Similarly, **"before"** should not be transitive, either. *(paradox of time travel)*

 (c) Although **"has role in modeling" (or "is used to study")** is listed as asymmetric, but it should not be so.
 Suppose we wanna study the relation between a biological organism, say, a dog, and its biological niche.
 Given the mutual dependence between them in some plausible sense, it seems that the dog has role in modeling its niche, but its niche has also role in modeling it.